NorwoodAndBrixtonFoodbank/nbf-website/.github/pull_request_template.md

   - [ ] I have modified the seed in `seed.mts` if appropriate
   - [ ] If I have modified the seed, I have also generated the seed with `npm run db:generate_seed`
   - [ ] With my final set up, I can run `npm run dev:reset_supabase` without any errors.
+  - Does this require resetting the deployed database? - YES / NO (remove as appropriate)